doctr.transforms

 It is common to require several transformations to be performed consecutively.

-class doctr.transforms.modules.SampleCompose(transforms: List[Callable[[Any, Any], Tuple[Any, Any]]])[source]
+class doctr.transforms.modules.SampleCompose(transforms: list[Callable[[Any, Any], tuple[Any, Any]]])[source]

 Implements a wrapper that will apply transformations sequentially on both image and target